Architecture as Science - How Walls Affect Our Brains

 6. Combining neuroscience and architecture - neuroarchitecture

-Jonas Salk's story and modern neuroscience lead to the same conclusion: we don't live in buildings, we live in dialogue with them.
-We already know that high ceilings activate abstract thinking , and rounded shapes calm our amygdala, but that's just the beginning.
+The history of Jonas Salk and modern neuroscience lead to the same conclusion: we don't live in buildings, we live in dialogue with them.
+We already know that High ceilings activate abstract thinking. , and rounded shapes soothe our amygdala, but that's just the beginning.

-As architect Philip Beasley puts it, buildings must be transformed into “empathic membranes” that regulate our biological state.
+As architect Philip Beasley says, Buildings should be transformed into "empathic membranes", which regulate our biological state.
 This places a whole new responsibility on the architect.
-We become not just stewards of brick and concrete, but also “guardians of the neural and hormonal health” of people.
+We become not just the ruler of bricks and concrete, but also the "guardian of the neural and hormonal health" of people.